Pi-hils/Learning_Journey/week_4/raw_notes.md/database/SQL.md

 [![Image from Gyazo](https://i.gyazo.com/95e31d8c5d402a1e64cb1c6c22e646fd.png)](https://gyazo.com/95e31d8c5d402a1e64cb1c6c22e646fd)

 _Footnote_
-*Decentralised Distributed newtwrok* : is when data can be stored across many computers that all have to coordinate with one another.
+*Decentralised Distributed netwrok* : is when data can be stored across many computers that all have to coordinate with one another.
 *[SQL cheatsheet](https://blog.jasonmeridth.com/posts/postgresql-command-line-cheat-sheet/)

 # Creating our 1st database.